abhishekarya1/myblog/content/post/2018-07-26-github-as-your-resume.md

-## Myths
+## Some Myths

 Keep in mind that Github may not be as important in hiring as it totally depends upon the kind of recruiter you are looking at.
 They might look at it or they may not.

 ## Looking further
-StackOverflow profile and a blog on your Resume
+StackOverflow profile and a Blog on your Resume

 ## Ending Notes